-1) Dreambox: Dreambox is a subscription based math program for children ages Pre-K to Grade 8.
+Dreambox is a subscription-based math program for children ages Pre-K to Grade 8.
 We have used Dreambox with Wes on and off for years now.
 While it is an amazing program, after a while I find my son would get stuck and frustrated.
-However we take a break from it for a few months and when we resume he starts flying through it again.
+However, we take a break from it for a few months and when we resume he starts flying through it again.
 Other families I have spoken to have said the same thing.
 I think it’s like anything, sometimes you just need to step back and come back to it later with a fresh mind.

-I wrote a review about Dreambox back when we used it when Wes was homeschooling kindergarten/grade, you can read it HERE.
-I also wrote about it a year or two ago when we used it to prevent the summer slide, you can find it HERE.
+In the past wrote a review about Dreambox back when we used it when Wes was homeschooling.
+You can read it HERE.
+A year or two later I also wrote about it when we used it to prevent the summer slide, To see read more you can find it HERE.

-2) Mathseeds : This is a super cute subscription based math program.
-The site says that it is for ages 3-6, however I feel that it is better suited for very young toddlers to maybe preschool.
+This is a super cute subscription-based math program.
+The site says that it is for ages 3-6, however, I feel that it is better suited for very young toddlers to maybe preschool.
 It is very basic, however will help make sure there are no holes in your child’s math knowledge.
 Compatible with the iPad.

-3) XtraMath: XtraMath is a free, non-for profit website that offers a program to students, parents and teachers that help teach the basic math facts.
+XtraMath is a free, not-for-profit website that offers a program to students, parents, and teachers that help teach basic math facts.

-4) IXL Math: IXL Math is a great paid for supplementary website.
-This website does not actually teach how to do the math problems, but it does give your child the chance to practice what they have learned.
+IXL Math is a great paid for supplementary website.
+This website does not actually teach how to do math problems, but it does give your child the chance to practice what they have learned.
 It also can show you any holes in your child’s math education.

 We use this site with Wes following the Easy Peasy Middle School Math Curriculum.
 I can’t recommend it enough.
 There are video explanations and follow up questions that help your child work to mastery.
 Plus the best part is, its FREE.

-6) SplashMath: We are working with Little Z on this app.
-I was able to get the whole curriculum on Mother’s Day sale for a $3 in May 2014.
-I have seen it on sale over the years, but haven’t paid to close of attention.
+We are working with Little Z on this app.
+I was able to get the whole curriculum on Mother’s Day sale for $3 in May 2014.
+I have seen it on sale over the years, but haven’t paid too close attention.